AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-install-package.md

 product-area: system-administration
 navigation-topic: workfront-testing-environments
 title: Install an environment promotion package
 description: The environment promotion capability is intended to provide the ability to move configuration-related objects from one environment to another.
-Learn how to install an environment promotion package into a new environment.
+Learn how to install an environment promotion package into a target environment.
 author: Becky
 feature: System Setup and Administration
 role: Admin